Facts and Info on Ayahuasca (DMT)

 Effects of Ayahuasca

-• Increased body temperature, increased blood pressure, increased heart rate, nausea, diarrhea, and vomiting
+• Increased body temperature, blood pressure, and heart rate.

-• Intensified perceptual experiences that include colors being more salient, sounds being more complex, touch being more intricate, etc.
+• Intensified perceptual experiences that include colors being more salient, sounds being more complex, and touch being more intricate, among others.

 Some individuals experience extreme alterations of reality, such as synesthesia, which is a mixed sensory experience where the individual perceives that they can see sounds or hear color.